Music Review – Reality EP by VS

-Forming in late 2016, the Leeds based outfit comprise of an amalgamation of experienced musicians.
-Featuring Neil ‘Shortie’ Short (ex Down The Machine/Monster Jaw) on lead vox/guitar, John ‘Flash’ Gordon (ex Propane Penny) lead guitar.
+Forming in late 2016, the Leeds based outfit comprised of an amalgamation of experienced musicians.
+Featuring Neil ‘Shortie’ Short (ex-Down The Machine/Monster Jaw) on lead vox/guitar, John ‘Flash’ Gordon (ex Propane Penny) lead guitar.
 Craig Freeman (ex Further From The Truth) on Bass and David Branigan (ex My Older Ego) – the birth of Vs aims to be an effective and credible successor to their previous incarnations.

 Album Title: Reality

-With their newest EP, VS once again reminds why they are more grunge than post grunge, with their first track, Pretend containing echoes of Nirvana and Pearl Jam, while still maintaining their own original sound.
+With their newest EP, VS once again reminds why they are more grunge than post-grunge, with their first track, Pretend to contain echoes of Nirvana and Pearl Jam, while still maintaining their own original sound.
 With rhythmic guitar riffs and flowing drums coming together to create the perfect backdrop for the vocal delivery, the music is ridden with harmonic angst.